 My Daily Bread | Friday in the Octave of Easter

 Join us each day as we briefly encounter together holy Scripture and a daily Bible reflection.
 Spread the Word.
 Spread the faith.
 For your daily dose of My Daily Bread, please click on the image.
 Peace be with you!

 The Rosary is one of the most beautiful prayers in the Catholic tradition.
 It's also one of the most commonly misunderstood, which is often the case for many of our Protestant brothers and sisters.
 Yet, it doesn't have to be.
 Put simply, the Rosary is a prayerful meditation on the life of Jesus Christ through the eyes of his mother.
 I invite you, whether you are Catholic, Protestant, or other, to watch this beautiful video by our friends at Word on Fire.
-Today we pray the Glorious Mysteries.
+Today we pray the Sorrowful Mysteries.
 We meditate on five key events in the life of Jesus Christ through the eyes of his mother, the Virgin Mary.
 For more, please click on the image.
 Peace be with you!

 Peace be with you!